-- Within ½ mile of the shoreline of Crescent Lake, commercial operators and their clients must carry out all solid human waste and toilet paper from Lake Clark NP&P. Cleanwaste, Restop and other commercial privy systems approved for landfill disposal are appropriate.
+- Within ½ mile of the mouth of Shelter Creek and within ½ mile of the shoreline of Crescent Lake, commercial operators and their clients must carry out all solid human waste and toilet paper from Lake Clark NP&P. Cleanwaste, Restop and other commercial privy systems approved for landfill disposal are appropriate.

 - CUAs must confirm their clients have viewed, A Day on the Lake Clark National Park Coastline, prior to visits to Silver Salmon Creek, Chinitna Bay, Crescent Lake, Shelter Creek or Tuxedni Bay.
 CUAs may do this by either showing the film and a representative of the CUA certifying their clients have seen the film or CUAs may provide visitors with access to the film before the trip and provide verification from their clients that they have viewed the film.
 Film viewing must be reported on the end of season Activity Report.
 The NPS may also request written viewing certification any time during the operating year.

-Management Fees must be paid November 15th of each year and submitted along with Activity Report and Annual Repot (Form 10-660).
-The Management Fee for Lake Clark NP&P is $6.00 per person, per day (excludes guides).
+Monitoring Fees must be paid November 15th of each year and submitted along with Activity Report and Annual Repot (Form 10-660).
+The Monitoring Fee for Lake Clark NP&P is $6.00 per person, per day (excludes guides and other employees).

 FEES FOR LATE PAYMENTS